CIS3296SoftwareDesignF21/prj-02-the_completionist/README.md

 # The Completionist
 ## TJ Nguyen, Tuan Lam, Adam Lang, Andrew Pari, Sameera Rachakonda, Matt Stasiak

-The Completionist is a desktop application coded primarily in Java that is designed to help increase productivity for students and professionals.
+The Completionist is a desktop application coded primarily in Java with a command-line user interface that is designed to help increase productivity for students and professionals.

 The key features of this software include:
 1. To-Do List